bgeils/bgeils.github.io/portfolio.md

 One of 17 entrepreneurs selected to join a 12-month program to assist in their ventures through high caliber mentors, resources, and a strong peer group.
 Representing 15 schools in nine states the program is nationwide.
 The represented industries include agriculture, consumer products, food and tech.

-Throughout the fellowship I was able to grow Sodima Solutions by expanding into our first product, Atlas Fitness, while building communication technology for multiple start ups, Terva & Structurely -- details below.
+Throughout the fellowship I was able to grow Sodima Solutions by expanding into our first product, Atlas Fitness, while building communication technology for multiple start ups, Terva & Structurely.
+At the conclusion of the fellowship I was invited to the follow-on Alumni Fellowship to continue with the program -- with a select number of fellow.

 * [Release Link](https://www.prnewswire.com/news-releases/future-founders-names-2017-fellows-17-entrepreneurs-you-should-know-300388639.html)
 * [ISU Press](http://www.ece.iastate.edu/files/2011/02/Summer-2017-Connections-Web.pdf)